ucc23/ucc/_clusters/ruprecht139.md

 glat: -0.20869
 r50: 5.5
 plx: 0.3176
-UTI: "0.80"
+UTI: "0.73"
-UTI_COLOR: "#c9e8c8"
+UTI_COLOR: "#d9efca"
 UTI_C_N_COL: "#cbe9c9"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#d4edca"
-UTI_C_lit_COL: "#d4edca"
+UTI_C_lit_COL: "#f4fada"
 UTI_C_dup_COL: "#a8cdbb"
 UTI_C_N: 0.79
 UTI_C_dens: 1.0
 UTI_C_C3: 0.75
-UTI_C_lit: 0.75
+UTI_C_lit: 0.58
 UTI_C_dup: 0.98
 UTI_summary: |
     <b>Ruprecht 139</b> is a rich, very dense object of high C3 quality.
 It is located at a moderate distance from the Sun, near the mid-plane.
-It is well-studied in the literature.This is a unique object, which shares a very small percentage of members with at least one previously reported entry.
+It is moderately studied in the literature.This is a unique object, which shares a very small percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: #FFC300; font-weight: bold;">B</span>
 r_50_val: 5.5